 These fade away with time.
 However, there are faster ways of getting rid of acne marks.

 Acne scars are deep indentations.
-They are usually caused from picking at a blemish and take much longer to heal.
+They are usually caused by picking at a blemish and take much longer to heal.
 Although they may slightly fade over time, acne scars are usually permanent.

 It usually takes medical treatment to reduce scarring completely.
 Atrophic scars appear as indentations in the skin.